Welcome to today's edition of the Rush 24-7 podcast.

 Higher prices have done little to suppress global demand or attract new production, and the resulting mismatch has sent oil prices even higher.

-A central reason that oil supplies are not rising much is that major producers outside the OPEC cartel, like Russia, Mexico, and Norway, are showing troubling signs of sluggishness.
+A central reason that oil supplies are not rising much is that major producers outside the OPEC cartel like Russia, Mexico, and Norway are showing troubling signs of sluggishness.

-Stick with me on this.
+But for a variety of reasons, stick with me on this.

-For a variety of reasons, including sharply higher drilling costs, and a rise of nationalistic policies that restrict foreign investment.
+For a variety of reasons, including sharply higher drilling costs and a rise of nationalistic policies that restrict foreign investment, these countries are failing to increase their output.

 Can I translate that for you?